vladi2002/InfSplign-/README.md

 #### Install Dependencies for Evaluation Benchmarks

 ##### T2I-CompBench
+In the comments I have put some of the tricks I used to set this up.
+Do not run the commented out lines for now cause maybe they are not needed.
+If when you run the code, you get an error, try uncommenting them.
+(This is only for the people using the university cluster)

 ```
 python -m spacy download en

 # T2I-CompBench (DAIC cluster - university)

 # conda install -c conda-forge gcc_linux-64=9 gxx_linux-64=9
 # export CC=$CONDA_PREFIX/bin/x86_64-conda-linux-gnu-cc
 # export CXX=$CONDA_PREFIX/bin/x86_64-conda-linux-gnu-c++